RxSwiftCommunity/RxStarscream/README.md

 Everyone in the RxSwift Slack channel.

+## Contributing

+Bug reports and pull requests are welcome.

 ## License

 RxStarscream is available under the MIT license.
 See the LICENSE file for more info.